-Working students are able to maintain all or part of their earnings while enrolled.
-However, many of them hold jobs that pay less than statistical averages, usually because those are the only jobs they can find that accommodate their course schedule.
+schedule.
 These jobs tend to be at entry level, such as restaurant servers or cashiers.
-To account for this, we assume that working students hold jobs that pay 71% of what they would have earned had they chosen to work full-time rather than go to college.38 The remaining 29% comprises the percentage of their full earning potential that they forego.
-Obviously, this assumption varies by person; some students forego more and others less.
+To account for this, we assume that working students hold jobs that pay 71% of what they would have earned had they chosen to work full-time rather than go to college.31 The remaining 29% comprises the percentage of their full earning potential that they forego.
+Obviously this assumption varies by person; some students forego more and others less.
 Since we do not know the actual jobs that students hold while attending, the 29% in foregone earnings serves as a reasonable average.

 Working students of the program also give up a portion of their leisure time in order to attend higher education institutions.
-According to the Bureau of Labor Statistics American Time Use Survey, students forego up to 0.5 hours of leisure time per day.39 Assuming that an hour of leisure is equal in value to an hour of work, we derive the total cost of leisure by multiplying the number of leisure hours foregone during the academic year by the average hourly pay of the students' full earning potential.
-For working students, therefore, their total opportunity cost is \$349.8 thousand, equal to the sum of their foregone earnings (\$285 thousand) and foregone leisure time (\$64.9 thousand).
+According to the Bureau of Labor Statistics American Time Use Survey, students forego up to 0.5 hours of leisure time per day.32 Assuming that an hour of leisure is equal in value to an hour of work, we derive the total cost of leisure by multiplying the number of leisure hours foregone during the academic year by the average hourly pay of the students' full earning potential.
+For working students, therefore, their total opportunity cost is \$182.8 thousand, equal to the sum of their foregone earnings (\$149.4 thousand) and foregone leisure time (\$33.3 thousand).

 Thus far we have discussed student costs during the analysis year.
 However, recall that students take out student loans to attend college during the year, which they will have to pay back over time.
 The amount they will be paying in the future must be a part of their decision to attend the college today.
 Students who take out loans are not only required to pay back the principal of the loan but to also pay back a certain amount in interest.
 The first step in calculating students' loan interest cost is to determine the payback time for the loans.
-The \$86.2 thousand in loans was awarded to 26 students, averaging \$3,314 per student in the analysis year.
+The \$251.2 thousand in loans was awarded to 37 students, averaging \$6,789 per student in the analysis year.
 However, this figure represents only one year of loans.
-Because loan payback time is determined by total indebtedness, we assume that since Forsyth Tech is a two-year college, students will be indebted twice that amount, or \$6,628 on average.
-According to the U.S. Department of Education, this level of indebtedness will take 10 years to pay back under the standard repayment plan.40
+Because loan payback time is determined by total indebted twice that amount, or \$13,578 on average.
+According to the U.S. Department of Education, this level of indebtedness will take 15 years to pay back under the standard repayment plan.33